Rask agrees to 1-year deal to return to Bruins goal

 AP Sports Writer

-BOSTON (AP) — The Boston Bruins have signed Tuukka Rask for the rest of the season, bringing back the winningest goalie in franchise history after he recovered from offseason hip surgery.
+BOSTON (AP) — The Boston Bruins on Tuesday signed Tuukka Rask for the rest of the season, bringing back the winningest goalie in franchise history after he recovered from offseason hip surgery.

+General manager Don Sweeney said Rask will back up Linus Ullmark for Wednesday night’s game against the rival Montreal Canadiens, with 23-year-old rookie Jeremy Swayman headed to Providence of the AHL.
+The Bruins are also scheduled to play on Thursday, against the Philadelphia Flyers, but no decision has been made, Sweeney said.

 “This is our home,” he said.
 “At this point of my life and my career, I don’t see any reason to go anywhere else, especially with the health I’m looking at now and a recovery time of five or six months.
 Hopefully it works out that I recover well and we can talk about contracts when the time is right for that.”